DIGImend/uclogic-tools/README.md

     S 7B 0C 03 48 00 4B 00 20 00 4F 00 6E 00

-The above is what a driver developer would need when asking about a "uclogic-probe" output.
+The above is what a driver developer would need when asking about a `uclogic-probe` output.

-Uclogic-decode simply expects uclogic-probe output on its input.
-E.g. if you saved the output of uclogic-probe into a file named "probe.txt", then this command would decode it:
+`Uclogic-decode` simply expects `uclogic-probe` output on its input.
+E.g. if you saved the output of `uclogic-probe` into a file named "probe.txt", then this command would decode it:

     uclogic-decode < probe.txt

-You can pipe uclogic-probe output directly to uclogic-decode too:
+You can pipe `uclogic-probe` output directly to `uclogic-decode` too:

     uclogic-probe 1 3 | uclogic-decode